 Not every open is engaging

 It is easy to mistake activity for engagement.
 A subscriber that opens an email is interacting, but is he truly, intensely engaging with your message?
 If he takes the second step on the email marketing stairway and makes a conscious decision to read/scan the content and click through; that is a much stronger form of engagement.
 True conversions are an even higher tier of engagement, like browsing the website, reading an article, a resource download, or buying a product.

 Looking beyond optimizing email campaign engagement

 We know the ways to increase interaction and engagement – per campaign.
-With A/B split testing, improved copy, stronger CTAs, triggered messaging, and making it mobile optimized a lot can be achieved.
+With A/B split testing, improved copy, stronger CTAs, triggered messaging and making it mobile optimized a lot can be achieved.
 A customer engages across all campaigns though.
-Those extra click throughs can have a long term effect the minute someone converts and becomes a loyal repeat customer or fan.
+Those extra click-throughs can have a long term affect the minute someone converts and becomes a loyal repeat customer or fan.
 Here are two types of emails for increasing engagement on the customer level you can easily deploy next to your regular email program:

 1. Survey interests

 Especially the relationship focused reader will appreciate an honest survey, when done right it will appeal on the appreciation factor.
 The reader can be treated as an email marketing VIP if there is a bit of exclusivity, which would read something like this:

 “Especially for you as a (frequent, highly valued, yearlong) customer, we would like to ask you as a part of our small group of X customers to express your opinion.”

 Surveys are great and can definitely solidify your relationship with your customer.